 After the training, in phase three, an assessment of the skills acquired is carried out with particular attention to the transversal skills and life skills identified in phase one.

 D. MedLit#45+

-The MedLit#45+ project promoted innovative systems to facilitate the access to work of Adults.
-Within the project a pilot phase of the training material has been produced in 5 nations (Italy, Romania, Spain, Greece, Portugal).
+The MedLit#45+ project promoted innovative systems to facilitate the access to work of nations (Italy, Romania, Spain, Greece, Portugal).